-(a) pursuant to the Company's Articles of Association (the "Articles"), the Companies Law, Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law") and the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST") (the "Listing Manual"), approval be and is hereby given for the renewal of the Share Purchase Mandate (as hereinafter defined) and the Directors of the Company (the "Directors") be authorized to exercise all the powers of the Company to purchase or otherwise acquire issued ordinary shares, fully paid, in the capital of the Company ("Shares") not exceeding in aggregate the Prescribed Limit (as hereafter defined), at such price(s) as may be determined by the Directors from time to time up to the Maximum Price (as hereafter defined), whether by way of:
+- (i) pursuant to the Articles, the Companies Law, Cap.
+22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law") and the Listing Manual, approval be and is hereby given for the renewal of the Share Purchase Mandate (as hereinafter defined) and the directors of the Company be authorised to exercise all the powers of the Company to purchase or otherwise acquire issued ordinary shares, fully paid, in the capital of the Company not exceeding in aggregate the Prescribed Limit (as hereinafter defined), at such price(s) as may be determined by the directors of the Company from time to time, up to the Maximum Price (as hereinafter defined), whether by way of: - (a) market purchase(s) ("Market Purchase"), transacted on the SGX-ST and/or any other stock exchange on which the Shares may for the time being be listed and quoted; and/or - (b) off-market purchase(s) ("Off-Market Purchase") (if effected otherwise than on the SGX-ST) in accordance with an equal access scheme(s) as may be determined or formulated by the directors of the Company as they may consider fit and in the interests of the Company, which scheme(s) shall satisfy all the conditions prescribed by the Articles and the Listing Manual.

-Notice of The Annual General Meeting (cont'd)

-- (i) market purchase(s) ("Market Purchase"), transacted on SGX-ST and/or any other stock exchange on which the Shares may for the time being be listed and quoted; and/or - (ii) off-market purchase(s) ("Off-Market Purchase") (if effected otherwise than on SGX-ST) in accordance with an equal access scheme(s) as may be determined or formulated by the Directors as they may consider fit, which scheme(s) shall satisfy all the conditions prescribed by the Articles and the Listing Manual, and otherwise in accordance with all other laws and regulations (the "Share Purchase Mandate"). - (b) unless varied or revoked by the Company in general meeting, the authority conferred on the Directors pursuant to the Share Buyback Mandate may be exercised by the Directors at any time and from time to time during the period commencing from the passing of this resolution and expiring on the earlier of: - (i) the date on which the next annual general meeting of the Company ("AGM") is held or required by law or the Articles to be held; - (ii) the date on which Share purchases or acquisitions pursuant to the Share Purchase Mandate are carried out to the full extent mandated; or - (iii) the date on which the authority conferred by the Share Purchase Mandate is varied or revoked at a general meeting;
+and otherwise in accordance with all other laws and regulations (the "Share Purchase Mandate"); and

+- (ii) unless varied or revoked by the Company in general meeting, the authority conferred on the directors of the Company pursuant to the Share Buyback Mandate may be exercised by the directors of the Company at any time and from time to time during the period commencing from the passing of this resolution and expiring on the earliest of: - (a) the date on which the next Annual General Meeting of the Company is held or required by law or the Articles to be held;

+NOTICE OF THE ANNUAL GENERAL MEETING

+- (b) the date on which share purchases or acquisitions pursuant to the Share Purchase Mandate are carried out to the full extent mandated; or - (c) the date on which the authority conferred by the Share Purchase Mandate is varied or revoked at a general meeting

-(the "Relevant Period")
+(the "Relevant Period").